An ordinary account

 I’m not going to talk about transgender children, persistence of gender dysphoria in kids, or any of the issues surrounding that topic.
 That’s another area where I don’t have very coherent opinions at this point in time.
 I have only read small sections of the literature, and would prefer not to comment until I have something considered to say.

 I’m not going to talk very much about trans men, nonbinary people, intersex folks or detransitioners.
-This is for two reasons.
-First and foremost, I’m not personally a member of any of those categories and I don’t think I am the best person to speak to their experiences; all I wish to assert here regarding those groups is that their interests matter, and all of these groups tend to be overlooked due to the relentless focus on trans women and trans kids in the public debate.
+I’m not personally a member of any of those categories and I don’t think I am the best person to speak to their experiences; all I wish to assert here regarding those groups is that their interests matter, and all of these groups tend to be overlooked due to the relentless focus on trans women and trans kids in the public debate.
 I find it incredibly annoying.
 I think we’d have a much better discussion on LGBTIQ issues more generally if as a society we spent more time listening to those folks too.
 Most importantly, it would be great if we could stop using these groups of people as “mere vehicles” to assert an opinion (pro- or anti-) about trans women.
 It’s disrespectful.

 Next up, some assumptions that I am making here: